Immortalised cell line

-An immortalised cell line is a population of cells from a multicellular organism which would normally not proliferate indefinitely but, due to mutation, have evaded normal cellular senescence and instead can keep undergoing division.
+An immortalised cell line is a population of cells from a multicellular organism that would normally not proliferate indefinitely but, due to mutation, have evaded normal cellular senescence and instead can keep undergoing division.
 The cells can therefore be grown for prolonged periods in vitro.
 The mutations required for immortality can occur naturally or be intentionally induced for experimental purposes.
 Immortal cell lines are a very important tool for research into the biochemistry and cell biology of multicellular organisms.
 Immortalised cell lines have also found uses in biotechnology.

 An immortalised cell line should not be confused with stem cells, which can also divide indefinitely, but form a normal part of the development of a multicellular organism.

 Relation to natural biology and pathology

 There are various immortal cell lines.
 Some of them are normal cell lines (e.g. derived from stem cells).
 Other immortalised cell lines are the in vitro equivalent of cancerous cells.
-Cancer occurs when a somatic cell which normally cannot divide undergoes mutations which cause de-regulation of the normal cell cycle controls leading to uncontrolled proliferation.
-Immortalised cell lines have undergone similar mutations allowing a cell type which would normally not be able to divide to be proliferated in vitro.
-The origins of some immortal cell lines, for example HeLa human cells, are from naturally occurring cancers.
-HeLa, the first-ever immortal human cell line, was taken from Henrietta Lacks (without informed consent) in 1951 at Johns Hopkins Hospital in Baltimore, Maryland.
+Cancer occurs when a somatic cell that normally cannot divide undergoes mutations that cause deregulation of the normal cell cycle controls, leading to uncontrolled proliferation.
+Immortalised cell lines have undergone similar mutations, allowing a cell type that would normally not be able to divide to be proliferated in vitro.
+The origins of some immortal cell lines – for example, HeLa human cells – are from naturally occurring cancers.
+HeLa, the first immortal human cell line on record to be successfully isolated and proliferated by a laboratory, was taken from Henrietta Lacks in 1951 at Johns Hopkins Hospital in Baltimore, Maryland.

 Role and uses

-Immortalised cell lines are widely used as a simple model for more complex biological systems, for example for the analysis of the biochemistry and cell biology of mammalian (including human) cells.
+Immortalised cell lines are widely used as a simple model for more complex biological systems – for example, for the analysis of the biochemistry and cell biology of mammalian (including human) cells.
 The main advantage of using an immortal cell line for research is its immortality; the cells can be grown indefinitely in culture.
-This simplifies analysis of the biology of cells which may otherwise have a limited lifetime.
+This simplifies analysis of the biology of cells that may otherwise have a limited lifetime.

-Immortalised cell lines can also be cloned giving rise to a clonal population which can, in turn, be propagated indefinitely.
+Immortalised cell lines can also be cloned, giving rise to a clonal population that can, in turn, be propagated indefinitely.
 This allows an analysis to be repeated many times on genetically identical cells, which is desirable for repeatable scientific experiments.
 The alternative, performing an analysis on primary cells from multiple tissue donors, does not have this advantage.

 Immortalised cell lines find use in biotechnology, where they are a cost-effective way of growing cells similar to those found in a multicellular organism in vitro.
 The cells are used for a wide variety of purposes, from testing toxicity of compounds or drugs to production of eukaryotic proteins.